 The Endocrine Society’s Clinical Practice Guidelines for Testosterone Therapy in Adult Men with low testosterone does not address the potential issue of high estradiol levels during TRT.
 As such, The Endocrine Society does not recommend for or against any treatments that lower estradiol levels.
 Also, there is currently a lack of guidelines as to the critical level whereby intervention is needed to treat high levels.

-Notwithstanding the foregoing, some physicians do treat men on TRT with high estradiol levels by co-administering anastrozole (brand name Arimidex) with TRT at 0.25 mg per day or 0.5 mg every other day.
+Notwithstanding the foregoing, some physicians do treat men on TRT with high estradiol levels by co-administering anastrozole (brand name Arimidex) with TRT at 0.05 – 1.0 mg every 1 – 3 days.
 Anastrozole is an aromatase-inhibiting drug that comes in the form of a pill and is taken orally.
 It inhibits the ability of the aromatase enzyme to convert testosterone to estrogen.
 Thus, it lowers the level of circulating estradiol quite effectively.

 Anastrozole is actually FDA-approved for the treatment of breast cancer in women after surgery.
 As such, its use in men on testosterone replacement therapy is considered to be off-labeled.